 I highly suggest centering your entire tour around this museum to get a feel for how this sensitive topic is handled in Japan.

 Originally a cluster of burial chambers from Japan’s Kofun Period (300-600), we can also see a network of tunnels created to hide arms and ordinance factories built for a last stand against the Allied land invasion that never happened.

 - I’m more than happy to bring you to a fun restaurant.

 - As you can imagine, WWII isn’t a popular subject in Japan.
 Most people just want to put that part of history behind them.
 Other than dinner or karaoke, I have no related add-ons to suggest.

 LIMITED INTRODUCTORY PRICE

-I expect to finalize this tour in autumn 2021.
+I expect to finalize this tour in spring 2023.
 Would you like to be updated then?
 If so, just join follow my email list.
 I won’t spam you.
-I only update once a month.
+I only update occasionally.

 You Might Be Interested in This too…

 Modify this tour or design one from scratch!